Tuesday, November 30, 2010

 Grease lightly baking dish (30 x 20 centimeters) with some olive oil.

-Put the first pasta sheet on the bottom, ladle some of the meat sauce over it, pour some of the
+Put the first pasta sheet on the bottom, ladle some of the meat sauce over it, pour some of the Béchamel sauce and sprinkle few tablespoons of the Asiago cheese.

 Repeat the process with the next 3 sheets (by this time the meat sauce should be spent).